tushar-patne/mern-estate-v1/README.md

 - Node.js
 - Express.js
 - MongoDB for the database
-- Mongoose ORM for MongoDB interactions
+- Mongoose ODM for MongoDB interactions
 - JSON Web Tokens (JWT) for authentication

 ## Acknowledgements